Need to Rant About Relationships?

 So you hold it in.
 You smile when you want to cry.
 You stay quiet when you want to scream.
 You pretend everything is fine when inside, you're drowning in unspoken feelings.

 But holding it in doesn't make it go away.
 It just builds up, creating distance, resentment, and emotional exhaustion.
-Sometimes you need to get it out—even if you can't say it to their face.
+Sometimes you just need to vent to someone—even if you can't say it to their face.

 The Weight of Unspoken Feelings